PierreMauger/LushEngine/README.md

 ## 📉 Code

-To implement game logic, the code will be moved from custom systems to Lua scripts (still in development).\
+To implement game logic, the code will be moved from custom systems to C# scripts (still in development).\
 You will be able to write scripts and bind them to any entity, to interact with their components.
 To create a new component, add it in the ComponentTypes list.